-3.3.5.
-Tradevantage Grain (Pty) Ltd
+3.3.5 Tradevantage Grain (Pty) Ltd

 Senwes has an indirect interest of 73,5% through Senwes Agrowth in Tradevantage Grain (Pty) Ltd ("Tradevantage").
-Tradevantage's core business is the trading of agricultural commodities.
+The core business of Tradevantage is the trading of agricultural commodities.
 The financial year-end is the same as Senwes' financial year-end.
 The registered office of the company is the same as Senwes' registered office.

-The investment in Tradevantage increased during the year due to the implementation of the new share-based payment scheme (LTI scheme).
-As the shares vest, the investment will be converted to an interest-bearing loan and interest will be charged at a market related rate.
+The investment in Tradevantage increased during the year due to the implementation of the new share based payment scheme (LTI-scheme).

 The following is the summarised financial information: 2015 R'm 2014 R'm

 Financial position

 Current assets 308 271

 Non-current assets 1 1

 Current liabilities (306) (274)

 Non-current liabilities - -

 Equity 3 (2)

 Attributable to:

 Equity holders of the parent 3 (2)

 Non-controlling interest - -

 Financial results

-Revenue 4 481 1 671
+Revenue 4 481 1671

 Cost of sales (4 423) (1 665)

 Expenses (24) (7)

 Finance costs (39) (6)

 Other income 12 4

 Taxation (2) 1

 Profit/(loss) after taxation 5 (2)

-^{}Although Thobo Trust holds a 26,5% interest in Tradevantage, no non-controlling interest is accounted for.
+Although Thobo Trust holds a 26.5% interest in Tradevantage, no non-controlling interest is accounted for.
 Profits are to be used for social development activities per the trust agreement.
 The trust is ring-fenced as a special purpose vehicle and therefore consolidated.